Extensions of Motives and the Fundamental Group: Iterated Integrals, Cycles, Extensions and Regulators

-An iterated integral is said to be a {\em homotopy functional} if it only depends on the homotopy class of the path $\alpha$.
+An {\em iterated integral of length $\leq n$} is a linear combination of integrals of the form above with lengths $\leq n$.
+It is said to be a {\em homotopy functional} if it only depends on the homotopy class of the path $\alpha$.
 A homotopy functional gives a functional on the group ring of the fundamental group or path space.

-Iterated integrals can be thought of as integrals on simplices and satisfy the following basic properties --- here we have only stated the results for length two iterated integrals, since that is the only type we will encounter in this paper ---
+Iterated integrals can be thought of as integrals on simplices and satisfy the following basic properties --- here we have only stated the results for length two iterated integrals, since that is the only type we will encounter in this paper.

 \begin{lem}[Basic Properties] Let $\omega_1$ and $\omega_2$ be smooth $1$-forms on $C$ and $\alpha$ and $\beta$ piecewise smooth paths on $C$ with $\alpha(1)=\beta(0)$.
 Then \begin{enumerate} \item $\displaystyle{\int_{\alpha \cdot \beta} \omega_1 \omega_2=\int_{\alpha} \omega_1\omega_2 + \int_{\beta} \omega_1 \omega_2 + \int_{\alpha} \omega_1 \int_{\beta} \omega_2}$ \item $\displaystyle{\int_{\alpha} \omega_1 \omega_2 + \int_{\alpha} \omega_2 \omega_1 = \int_{\alpha} \omega_1 \int_{\alpha} \omega_2}$ \item $ \displaystyle{\int_{\alpha} df \omega_1 = \int_{\alpha} f \omega_1 - f(\alpha(0)) \int_{\alpha} \omega_1}$ \item $\displaystyle{\int_{\alpha} \omega_1 df = f(\alpha(1))\int_{\alpha} \omega_1 -\int_{\alpha} f\omega_1}$ \end{enumerate} \end{lem}